 Explains how Beneficiary deeds allow owners of real property in Montana to transfer their property to one or more beneficiaries without probate.

-- Beneficiary Deed (PDF)
+- Beneficiary Deed (WORD)

 - Revocation of Beneficiary Deed (PDF)